bithacks-tech/eos/EXCHANGE_README.md

 ### Validating Balance

-Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 ENU.
+Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 MES.

 ```
-./enucli get currency balance enu.token exchange ENU
+./mycleos get currency balance enu.token exchange MES
-3.0000 ENU
+3.0000 MES
 ```

 # Processing Withdraws

-(note, while generating this tutorial scott deposited another 1.0000 ENU (seq 3) for total exchange balance of 4.0000 ENU.)
+(note, while generating this tutorial scott deposited another 1.0000 MES (seq 3) for total exchange balance of 4.0000 MES.)

-When a user requests a withdraw from your exchange they will need to provide you with their enumivo account name and the amount to be withdrawn.
-You can then run the enucli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
-More advanced usage would have a separate key-server (`enuwallet`), but that will be covered later.
+When a user requests a withdraw from your exchange they will need to provide you with their myeosio account name and the amount to be withdrawn.
+You can then run the mycleos command which will interact with the "unlocked" wallet running on `myeosnode` which should only enable localhost connections.
+More advanced usage would have a separate key-server (`mykeosd`), but that will be covered later.

-Lets assume scott wants to withdraw `1.0000 ENU`:
+Lets assume scott wants to withdraw `1.0000 MES`:
 ```
-./enucli transfer exchange scott  "1.0000 ENU"
+./mycleos transfer exchange scott  "1.0000 MES"
 executed transaction: 93e785202e7502bb1383ad10e786cc20f7dd738d3fd3da38712b3fb38fb9af26  256 bytes  8k cycles
-#   enu.token <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
+#   enu.token <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 MES","memo":""}
 >> transfer
-#      exchange <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
+#      exchange <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 MES","memo":""}
-#         scott <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
+#         scott <= enu.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 MES","memo":""}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-At this stage your local `enunode` client accepted the transaction and likely broadcast it to the broader network.
+At this stage your local `myeosnode` client accepted the transaction and likely broadcast it to the broader network.

 Now we can get the history and see that there are "3" new actions listed all with trx id `93e78520...` which is what our transfer command returned to us.
 Because `exchange` authorized the transaction it is informed of all accounts which